-Prime: If the Inverter-Charger is configured for starting an Onan genset, PRIME appears on the GENSET STATUS screen (Figure 12).
-Momentarily press PRIME to cause the genset fuel pump to run for 60 seconds and prime the fuel system.
-The screen will change to GENSET PRIMING, the START and STOP buttons will appear and the PRIME button will disappear (Figure 13).
+If the Inverter-Charger is configured for starting an Onan genset, PRIME appears on the GENSET STATUS screen (Figure 4-12).
+Press and release PRIME to cause the genset fuel pump to to prime the fuel system for 60 seconds.
+The screen will change to GENSET PRIMING, the START and STOP buttons will appear and the PRIME button will disappear (Figure 4-13).
 Pressing STOP will stop priming.
 Pressing START will stop priming and start the genset.

-PRIME the genset before attempting to restart it if it failed to start or ran out of fuel.
+Always PRIME the genset before attempting to restart it if it failed to start or ran out of fuel.